amarmaduke/blog/lectures/sigcomp/_posts/2016-02-24-L2-computational-complexity-theory.markdown

 In the real world, especially on embedded systems, things like space complexity could become a much more important factor, but our target is the competitive programming scene.
 Error complexity is incredibly important (almost more so than time complexity) in numerical computation.
 Who cares how fast your algorithm is if it isn't approximately correct to some error tolerance?
-These kinds of problems do show up in contests but we can usually rest easy just by using `double`, and worst case by implementing our own ratio class.
+These kinds of problems do show up in contests but we can usually rest easy just by using `double`, `long double`, and worst case by implementing our own ratio class.

 The question remains, how do we determine complexity?